 Primary Texture is only contained in that specific object, and can only be seen by being in close proximity.
 This includes human skin, object surfaces, patterns on bee hives, and similar things.

 These are textures that are proportionally seen from distance.
-Think of the patterns on mountains, buildings, in cities and across landscapes.
+Think of the patterns on mountains, buildings, cities, and landscapes.

 You may decide not to start photographing textures until you really need them, but if you can, then it’s often useful to shoot interesting textural shots while you’re out and about and build a small stock library.

 In your journey towards understanding texture photography, you can also experiment with different equipment.
-Use a bigger lens to zoom in on clouds or a highly sensitive camera to obtain detailed view on certain surfaces.
+Use a bigger lens to zoom in on clouds or a highly sensitive camera to obtain a detailed view of certain surfaces.

 When Would it Be Important for a Photograph to Show Texture?

-1. If you’re taking aesthetic photos, Texture can emphasize the beautiful or interesting things in each photo.
-This might be seen within nature or fashion photography.
+If you’re taking aesthetic photos, Texture can emphasize the beautiful or interesting things in each photo.
+This might be seen in nature or fashion photography.

 Both types of photography can emphasize Texture to highlight the uniqueness of the subject.
 If you are dealing with close proximity and range, use the portrait setting and macro photography techniques to emphasize the details better.

 The situational photo.
 Remember that photo of an army lining up in perfect sync – so much so that they looked as if they were edited?
 These kinds of occurrences could also benefit from texture emphasis.

 It helps to make images more impactful and allows you to tell a better story.